 Teaching is another passion of mine.
 Most of my teaching has been for graduate courses in introductory applied statistics for a health science audience.
 I am an instructor and a trainer for The Carpentries.
 In the wake of Covid19, in mid March 2020 I co-founded MetaDocencia, a volunteer-led organization and community inspired in The Carpentries.
 Through MetaDocencia we are teaching to teach online using evidence-based techniques in Spanish.

 I am active in the academic publishing world, where I am the founding Associate Editor of AJDAA’s Methods for Addiction Research Section.
-Other ways I collaborate in research are by being a member of the Data Safety Monitoring Board at NIMH.
+Other ways I collaborate in research are by being a member of one of the Data Safety Monitoring Boards at NIMH.

 I am also a community builder.
 Thus, I helped grow the R community in Latin America.
 I started by co-founding R-Ladies Buenos Aires and ended up becoming the first non-founder to be promoted to the R-Ladies Global Leaderhsip Team.
 I also co-founded LatinR <- Latin American Conference for the Use of R in Research + Development and participate in the organization of useR!